 For the current hiking map, please visit the Southbury Land Trust's website.

 GIS Map - click on the map or the link to view the park on our GIS System.
 Once there, make sure to select Recreation Trails and/or Open Space in the Map Layer menu in the top right corner.

-Preserves are open from sunrise to sunset.
+Properties are open from sunrise to sunset.
 Please stay on designated trails.
-Wear red or orange during hunting season.
-Bring a walking stick or pole as hiking aid and to move obstacles out of the way.
+Pets must be leashed at all times.
 No dumping, littering, smoking, fires, swimming, hunting, or trapping.
 No motorized vehicles allowed.
-Help keep the preserves clean, carry in, carry out.
-Pets must be leashed at all times.
-Please clean up after your pet.
+Camping permitted only with written permission of SLT.
+Help keep the preserves clean, carry in - carry out.
 Details on Southbury Land Trust's website.